prismatic-io/embedded-workflow-builder-docs/docs/connectors/notion.md

 Connect to Notion using an Internal Integration Secret

+To create an internal integration for Notion, you'll set up a private integration that works within the own workspace.

+1. Visit [notion.so/my-integrations](https://notion.so/my-integrations) and log into Notion
+2. Click **Create new integration**
+3. Fill in the integration details:
+4. Under **Capabilities**, select the permissions needed:
+   - **Read content**: To read pages, databases, and other content
+   - **Update content**: To modify existing content
+   - **Insert content**: To create new content
+5. Under **Content Capabilities**, choose specific content types if needed
+6. Save the integration settings

+##### Get the Integration Token:

+1. In the **Secrets** tab, copy the **Internal Integration Token**
+2. Enter this token when configuring the Notion connection

+#### Connect to Content:

+After creating the integration, you'll need to connect it to specific pages or databases:

+1. Go to the Notion page or database you want to access
+2. Click the **...** menu in the top right corner
+3. Select **Connect to** and choose the integration
+4. The integration will now have access to that content based on the capabilities you selected

 | Input                       | Comments                                | Default |
 | --------------------------- | --------------------------------------- | ------- |
 | Internal Integration Secret | Your Notion Internal Integration Secret |         |